alvarobartt/investpy/docs/_build/html/_sources/introduction.rst.txt

 Introduction
 ============

-investpy is a Python package developed in order to retrieve all the available historical data from equities/stocks, funds and ETFs from Investing.com.
+investpy is a Python package developed in order to retrieve all the available historical data from stocks/stocks, funds and ETFs from Investing.com.
 As Investing.com does not have any API to retrieve historical data, the main goal of this package is to allow users retrieve information from all the available financial products.

-investpy came to life due to the need of covering the existing shortcomings in terms of real time data retrieval from equities of the companies that make up the Spanish Stock Market, until the date there was no other package that provided a data extraction model for equities from the Spanish Stock Market.
+investpy came to life due to the need of covering the existing shortcomings in terms of real time data retrieval from stocks of the companies that make up the Spanish Stock Market, until the date there was no other package that provided a data extraction model for stocks from the Spanish Stock Market.

 As time passed by, a decision was made on how investpy could be improved, and as the package was expected to have a high scalability and thus cover all the data possibilities offered by Investing to the public, investpy is now trying to